ecmwf/metview-python/docs/api/icon/flextra_run.rst

     :type flextra_exe_path: str

     :param flextra_input_mode: Specifies how the input data path is specified.
-The possible values are path and icon.
+The possible values are path and "icon".
 When it is set to path we will specify the input data files and the AVAILABLE file by their paths.
-While in icon mode the input data is specified by a  :func:`flextra_prepare` icon in ``flextra_input_data``.
+While in "icon" mode the input data is specified by a  :func:`flextra_prepare` "icon" in ``flextra_input_data``.
 The default value is path.
-    :type flextra_input_mode: str
+    :type flextra_input_mode: str, default: "icon"

     :param flextra_input_data: Specifies the location of the input data files using a :func:`flextra_prepare` icon.